Toadsoup/Sketchbook/Buildme.md

 Make some kind of thing for people to create subscriptions...
 I'm not entirely sure yet what it is.
 - Artist Subscription thing?

+#### MySql Table Generation
+* App to generate table creation scripts
+* Is this to similar to phpmyadmin?

 ####Renty Rent [More Thoughts](https://github.com/Toadsoup/Sketchbook/blob/master/RentyRent/basic.md)

 #### Resistance - jQuery project from days of yore